-- 1. Unpack the motor operator from the shipping box and retrieve the Operator Mounting Bracket and bolts provided in the kit.

-- 2. There are several motor mounting configurations that can be formed with the supplied components.
+- 1. Unpack the motor operator from the shipping box and retrieve the Operator Mounting Bracket and bolts provided in the kit. - 2.
+There are several motor mounting configurations that can be formed with the supplied components.
 Refer to the shop drawings and components supplied with the kit in order to identify the specific style of mounting ordered for the unit.
-Some of the types of mounting are:

-- Vertical Bracket

-- Vertical Bracket Mounting With Tight Headroom

-- Wall Mounting

-- Horizontal Top of Coil

-- Horizontal Front of Coil

-- Horizontal Upside Down Front of Coil

-- Vertical Tube Mounting

-- Vertical Tube Top of Coil

-- 3. Mount the operator mounting bracket to the operator using the supplied fasteners.

-- 4. Mount the operator mounting bracket to the operator bracket according to the shop drawings using the supplied fasteners.

-- 5. Install controls and wire the operator.
+Some of the types of mounting are: - Vertical Bracket - Vertical Bracket Mounting With Tight Headroom - Wall Mounting - Horizontal Top of Coil - Horizontal Front of Coil - Horizontal Upside Down Front of Coil - Vertical Tube Mounting - Vertical Tube Top of Coil - 3.
+If an operator cover is supplied, refer to the included Operator Cover Installation Instructions to assemble the cover mounting plate with the operator mounting bracket. - 4.
+Mount the operator mounting bracket to the operator using the supplied fasteners. - 5.
+Mount the operator mounting bracket to the operator bracket according to the shop drawings using the supplied fasteners. - 6.
+Install controls and wire the operator.
 Refer to the wiring diagram provided with the operator for proper connections and voltages.
 The controls should be installed in an area from which the door/opening is clearly visible.
 This will allow an individual operating the unit to make a visual inspection of the opening for any obstacles or other potential hazards before setting the door into motion.